Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Nuclear clock

 The nuclear clock can be implemented in two different ways.
-To prevent the $^{229}$Th nucleus from quickly decaying through internal conversion, the $^{229}$Th atoms must be ionized to $^{229}$Th$^{3+}$ ions.
-For these ions, an ion trap similar to the one used in HCI clocks works well.
-This approach has an advantage that the methodology of spectroscopy is well established in ion clocks, making it easier to estimate systematic uncertainties.
-Spectroscopy of $^{229}$Th$^{3+}$ ions in a Paul trap is recently performed \cite{Nature.629.66}.
-However, the SQL is large, due to small number of ions in the system.
-The other method, which is unique to nuclear clocks, is to dope a crystal with $^{229}$Th$^{3+}$ ions.
-Because nucleus is highly isolated from the electrons, the effects being in a crystal are minimal compared to on those atoms.
-A large number of ions, e.g., $5\times 10^{18}$ cm$^{-3}$ \cite{PhysRevLett.132.182501}, can be doped, which is advantageous for suppressing QPN.
-However, a strong temperature dependence of the transition frequency is observed \cite{2409.11590} recently, which is attributed to the change in the electric field induced by the thermal expansion of the lattice constant.
+To prevent the $^{229}$Th nucleus from rapidly decaying via internal conversion, the $^{229}$Th atoms must be ionized into $^{229}$Th$^{3+}$ ions.
+These ions can be trapped using an ion trap similar to those used in HCI clocks.
+This approach has an advantage of leveraging well-established spectroscopy techniques from ion clocks, making it easier to estimate systematic uncertainties.
+However, due to the small number of ions in the system, the QPN is large.
+Towards this direction, laser spectroscopy of $^{229}$Th$^{3+}$ ions in a Paul trap was demonstrated \cite{Nature.629.66}.
+Another reports sympathetically cools Th$^{3+}$ ions with $^{88}$Sr$^+$ ions \cite{PhysRevA.109.033116}, and performed spectroscopy on hyperfine structures and isotope shifts in Th$^{3+}$ ions \cite{2504.00974}.
+An alternative method, unique to nuclear clocks, is doping a crystal with $^{229}$Th$^{3+}$ or $^{229}$Th$^{4+}$ ions.
+Because nucleus is highly isolated from the surrounding electrons, the effects being in a crystal are minimal compared to those on atoms.
+This approach allows for a large number of ions, e.g., $4.5\times 10^{15}$ \cite{PhysRevLett.133.013201}, to be incorporated, which helps suppress QPN.
+However, a recent study showed a strong temperature dependence of the transition frequency \cite{PhysRevLett.134.113801}, attributed to changes in the electric field induced by the thermal expansion of the lattice constant, unless temperature is set at a specific temperature where the first order thermal shift is zero \cite{2507.01180}.